Ganeshpuri

 “Serve others needs as though they are your own.”

-I will never forget that whole process, and I am taken back to that moment as I write this, as I was there and then, a recollection of that time, some simple words heard within the mind, nothing material, nothing I could hold in my hands or look at, but something I felt was far more valuable.
+I will never forget that whole process, and I am taken back to that moment as I write this, as I was there and then, a recollection of that day, some simple words heard within the mind, nothing material, nothing I could hold in my hands or look at, but something I felt was far more valuable.
 It was tangible, something I could take wherever I went, something that would never leave me.

 I held on to this phrase, knowing it mustn’t be forgotten, knowing that it could be forgotten, repeating it in my mind for however many minutes it was, and as soon as Darshan had finished I rushed to find a pen and paper so those words would never leave me.
 It seemed like it must either be a gift from the guru, or from within myself, or from the spiritual energy around me, and in the end I settled on my “innermost self” – the most positive part of myself.

 I had feedback of the same kind while working at my computer job as well… “I don’t know what you’re doing, but keep doing it” a co-worker said to me.
-That was so wonderful – surprising and unexpected, and those are the sorts of things that stay with you for a lifetime.
+That was so wonderful – both surprising and unexpected, and those are the sorts of things that stay with you for a lifetime.

 Even if there were people who were enlightened “golden dewdrops” out there somewhere in the world, there shouldn’t be anything for them to claim that they were, or for anyone to recognise that they were, that’s how I feel.
 Wearing flowing robes and sitting on golden chairs is so outdated, and full of ego, pride, and control.

-It’s a much more positive thought, for me at least, that people can feel someone’s spiritual energy, and it comes across powerfully, which sparks some curiosity and interest naturally, without any effort or promotion, then God can work His magic from there.
+It’s a much more positive thought, for me at least, that people can feel someone’s spiritual energy, and it comes across powerfully, which sparks some curiosity and interest naturally, without any effort or self-promotion, then God can work His magic from there.

 Relating to this, to be a monk, priest, guru, swami, imam, pope, or whatever the religious title in life might be, where a person sets themselves up as higher than others and that everyone else is below them, that their way is the only way, significant spiritual lessons and karmic debts are often, if not always the result.
 It’s a slippery slope.
 We are all equal in God’s eyes.